animikii/docker-initializer/README.markdown

 ### .env

 This isn't included in this at the moment, you'll have to manually add your `COMPOSE_PROJECT_NAME` environment variable into your project

-### Before build

-This script runs before the image is created, common tasks here are to copy the `database.yml`, `secrets.yml`, `master.key`

-### After build

-Finally after your image has successfully been created this script can run post build tasks like creating databases etc.

-This has been the most challenging part of the process as it depends on everything running perfectly before this point.
-Additionally some containers will crash if the application throws an error.

-How do you run `bundle exec rake db:create` if there's no container?
-How do you start a container if it crashes because you haven't run `bundle exec rake db:create`?
-One depends on the other and vice-versa...
-If anyone knows please enlighten me!